alexssh/react-hooks/README.md

 ## useLocalStorage

-This hooks helps to persist a state with the local storage so that it remains after a page refresh.
+This hooks helps to persist the state with the local storage so that it remains after a page refresh.
 This hook is used in the same way as useState except that you must pass the storage key in the 1st parameter.
 If the window object is not present, `useLocalStorage()` will return the default value.

 ```js
 import { useLocalStorage } from "react-hooks-framer"